scateu/pybombs-mirror/README.md

 sudo /etc/init.d/nginx restart

-sudo mkdir /pybombs
-sudo gpasswd -a yourid www-data  # then logout and in sudo chown www-data:www-data /pybombs
 ```
  - `upstream-recipe-repos.urls` Recipes repos to be fetched.
  - *(optional)* `ignore.urls` defines urls that will be ignored.
 Users of these URLs will be passed through upstream.